sundarseswaran/unscented-kalman-filter/README.md

 ### Results & Discussion

+Dataset 1
 ![Results for dataset 1](./result-dataset-1.png)

+Dataset 2
 ![Results for dataset 2](./result-dataset-2.png)

 * The above diagrams show the results when executing the program against the simulator for two different datasets.
 * The program has to be restarted when switching between the datasets. _(Scope for improvement)_

-Optimization of standard deviation values for longitudinal & yaw acceleration values.
+Optimization of standard deviation values for longitudinal & yaw acceleration values over Dataset 1

 |  std_a_  |  std_yawdd__  |   x      | y      | vx     | vy     |
 |----------|---------------|----------|--------|--------|--------|